hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-2.md

 - A. Create a Cloud VPN connection from the new VPC to the data center, create a Cloud Router, and apply new IP addresses so there is no overlapping IP space.
 68%
 - The correct answer is A, not sure why some here are confused with C...
 Cloud NAT won't serve this purpose, you can read the documentation here: https://cloud.google.com/nat/docs/troubleshooting#overlapping-ip-addresses, jaxclain

+- Can I use Cloud NAT to connect a VPC network to another network to work around overlapping IP addresses?
+- No, Cloud NAT cannot apply to any custom route whose next hop is not the default internet gateway.
+For example, Cloud NAT cannot apply to traffic sent to a next hop Cloud VPN tunnel, even if the destination is a publicly routable IP address.

 <hr />